Manhattan (Once Upon a Time): In New York City

 Meanwhile, Henry and Gold wait at the apartment building.
 Gold thanks Henry for bringing Emma to Storybrooke.
 Henry hopes that, since he forgave Emma, Baelfire will forgive Gold.
-Gold says that things don't always happen as expected.
-Henry asks why he doesn't look into the future, and Gold explains that doing so is complicated and the future is like a puzzle.
+Gold says that things do not always happen as expected.
+Henry asks why he does not look into the future, and Gold explains that doing so is complicated and the future is like a puzzle.
 Emma arrives and claims that Baelfire escaped.
 Unsatisfied, Gold breaks into Neal's apartment over Emma's objections.
 When Emma discovers that Neal has kept their dreamcatcher, Gold becomes suspicious of her interest in it and violently demands to know what she is hiding from him.
-Neal returns and interrupts the fight, explaining that he did not return for Gold's sake, but because he doesn't want Emma to be punished for breaking her deal.
+Neal returns and interrupts the fight, explaining that he did not return for Gold's sake, but because he does not want Emma to be punished for breaking her deal.
 He demands that Gold leave, but it soon becomes clear to Gold that his son and Emma know each other.
 Henry demands to know what is going on, at which Gold figures out the truth; Neal notes Henry's age and Emma must acknowledge that he is their son, and thus that what she previously told Henry about his father was a lie.
 Henry runs out onto the fire escape, pursued by Emma.
 Emma admits that Neal represented a part of her life she wanted to forget, and that her reasons for lying were for her own benefit, not Henry's.
 Henry compares Emma to Regina, because of their lies, and demands to meet his father.

 In the apartment, Neal agrees to discharge Emma's debt to Gold by letting him talk.
 Gold invites Neal to Storybrooke, where he can magically change him into a teenager again and raise him properly; Neal rejects the idea as "insane."
 Neal notes that Gold still thinks magic is the solution to every problem.
 He tells Gold that he can never make up for the trauma he caused; Neal has been haunted by nightmares of his father letting him go, and now he needs to let him go in return.
 Neal and Emma agree to try to avoid hurting Henry as they did each other.
 Neal goes to speak to Henry, and they introduce themselves to each other.
 Gold looks on, unsettled by the knowledge that his own grandson will be his undoing.